The Coffey Blog

 1. Storytelling is more than just a buzzword

 In an industry where robotic equipment sometimes leads promotional campaigns, we need to get back to the heart of why we do what we do every day.
 Ask yourself, "What's our bigger purpose?"
 Tell stories from that place, instead of talking about your latest equipment investment.
 This will help you create an emotional connection that’s worthy of your audience's time.

 Consider your audience and the best communication channels for reaching them.
 Pique their curiosity by shifting your approach.
-For example, check out The Truth Initiative campaign aimed at ending smoking.
-The campaign uses celebrities, videos and various communication channels to help it connect emotionally with teens.
+Looking for storytelling tips?
+Check out our 2-part blog series on interviewing patients and interviewing doctors.

 2. Opportunities to use data abound